cs1302uga/cs1302-tutorials/maven.md

 Now that Maven is installed, let's create a simple project!
 Maven supports both interactive and non-interactive modes for project creation.
-As the former is often intimidating for beginners, we will start with Maven's non-interactive mode.
+As the former is often intimidating for beginners, we will start with Maven's non-interactive (batch) mode.
 We'll make a note about how to use the interactive mode later in this tutorial once you are more familiar with the tool.

 1. In order to create a simple Maven project, you will need to remember the four options listed